 If there's a website that doesn't fit within the two cases listed above, and you're still unsure what it is, try searching for it through the website categorization site BrightCloud.
 Head to www.brightcloud.com and enter in the website domain: it will tell you what category the website belongs to, and also provide you an opportunity to report the site if it isn't appropriately categorized.
 Please note that this service is independent of Circle and there is no guarantee your recommendation will go into effect.

 Do you see web addresses like "184.108.40.206" appearing under a family member's History section?
 IP addresses (Internet Protocol) are the addresses that computers use to resolve web traffic.
 Humans can type in google.com to make a search, but your web browser will actually be "translating" that domain name to a numerical IP to load the same website.

-A note about VPNs: Circle tries to block many major VPN services, but it's nearly impossible to catch every VPN service.
-If you're concerned that a family member might be using a VPN to circumvent your Circle device, feel free to contact our support team using the contact information at the bottom of this page.
+A note about Virtual Private Networks: Circle tries to block many major Virtual Private Network services, but it's nearly impossible to catch every Virtual Private Network service.
+If you're concerned that a family member might be using a Virtual Private Network to circumvent your Circle device, feel free to contact our support team using the contact information at the bottom of this page.

 Why can't I open a link in History?

 Some URLs that appear in History won't open if you tap "Visit Website".
 This is usually because the URL is being loaded by another app or website, and does not have a version of the website that will load in your device's browser.
 Circle is seeing this traffic and shows it in history, and categorizes it appropriately.
 A good way to learn more about what your family members are doing online is to compare the History and Usage views for the period.